 Establishing Fault in a Motorcycle Accident

-Many times, police (and others) assume that the accident was the fault of the car, rather than the motorcycle.
+Many times, police (and others) assume that the accident was the fault of the driver of the car, rather than the motorcycle operator.
 When a motorcyclist engages in risky action, speeding, lane splitting, or other common and dangerous actions, they can be held liable for their actions.

-It is essential that you gather as much evidence as possible to prove the fault of the negligent motorcycle driver.
+It is essential that you gather as much evidence as possible to establish the rider’s negeligene in your motorcycle accident.
 If you find yourself in the aftermath of the crash, remember:

-- Never admit fault.
+- Never admit fault

-- When you speak to the police, try to stick to the facts of what happened.
+- When you speak to the police, try to stick to the facts of what happened

 - Obtain contact information of eyewitness accounts

-- Obtain insurance and contact information of the motorcyclist.
+- Obtain insurance and contact information of the motorcyclist

-- Obtain experienced legal representation as quickly as possible.
+- Obtain experienced legal representation as quickly as possible

 An experienced legal team can help you establish fault by gathering: